aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-npoi/missing-features-in-npoi/working-with-worksheets-in-aspose-cells/set-worksheet-tab-color-in-aspose-cells/_index.md

 ---

 ## **Aspose.Cells - Set Worksheet Tab Color**
-Aspose.Cells allows you to change the color of individual worksheet tabs to make them prominent from the rest.
+Aspose.Cells allows you to change the color of individual worksheet tabs to make them more prominent than the rest.
 For example, you can make Expenses red, Sales green, Assets blue, etc.
 ### **Setting Worksheet Tab Color with Microsoft Excel**
-1. Right-click a tab in the tab-sheet at the bottom of the current worksheet.
+1. Right‑click a tab in the tab strip at the bottom of the current worksheet.
-1. Select **Tab color**.
+2. Select **Tab color**.
-1. Select a color from the palette.
+3. Select a color from the palette.
-1. Click **OK**.
+4. Click **OK**.

 **C#**